What’s the difference between leucistic vs albino mushrooms?

 Conclusion

-While the flesh of both albino and leucistic mushrooms appear white, the main difference is that leucistic mushrooms have colored spores while albino mushrooms have clear, colorless spores.
+While the flesh of both albino and leucistic mushrooms appear white, the main difference between the two is that leucistic mushrooms have colored spores while albino mushrooms have clear, colorless spores.

 Related Articles